irfanraj-avalara/Avalara-SDK-DotNet/docs/EInvoicing/V1/DocumentsApi.md

 Returns a copy of the document

 When the document is available, use this endpoint to download it as text, XML, or PDF.
-The output format needs to be specified in the Accept header and it will vary depending on the mandate.
+The output format needs to be specified in the Accept header, and it will vary depending on the mandate.
 If the file has not yet been created, then status code 404 (not found) is returned.

 ### Example
 ```csharp